slabstech/gaganyatri.com/_posts/site/2018-12-17-supporting-my-work.md

 layout: page
 title: "Support My Writing"
 excerpt: " Like what i write and want me to continue "
-categories: blog
+categories: site
 tags: [ donate ]
-image:
-  feature:
 date: 2018-12-17T08:08:50-04:00

 ---

+The work of art is supported by the [S Labs Foundation](https://slabs.tech/art/)

 If you like what i write and want me to continue my writing.

 You can support me in two ways

 - Connect
 - Donate

 #### Connect